|

 I keep her pic above my tapboard

 and still adore her.
-She was a "doll"- just beautiful - and where do I
+She was a "doll"- just beautiful - and

-theatre, Granite City, Illinois.
-The next thing, at the same age (I was 7
+at our local theatre, Granite City, Illinois.
+The next thing, at the same

-yrs. older than she), her Mom stood "over" her and us as Miriam did an
+age (I was 7 yrs. older than she), her Mom stood "over" her and us as

 explained to me that at age 5, Miriam was able to give instruction on her